NoneShen/Poly-document/FAQ/template.md

 <ol>
 <li>Poly bridge will reserve transaction fee of both src chain and target chain for users (Tips: the fee will be reserved only when the transferred token is native token).
 So, the transferable token amount doesn't equal to your account balance.</li>
 <li>Some tokens may have their own characteristics that limit the amount of transfer, so you may not be able to transfer all your assets in one time (but you can break it into several times).</li>
 <li>When the liquidity of target chain is lower than your account balance, you cannot transfer all your assets in one time.
-Please contact <a href="<a class="fab fa-discord" href= "https://discord.com/invite/y6MuEnq"></a>">Poly Network team</a> under this condition.</li>
+Please contact <a href="https://discord.com/invite/y6MuEnq">Poly Network team</a> under this condition.</li>
 </ol>
       </div>
     </div>